-CRITICAL THINKING OUTCOMES HOW DOES THE COURSE ADDRESS THE OUTCOMES (Include required or recommended instructional resources, strategies, learning activities, assignments, etc., that must or could be used to address the goal/outcomes) Students will be able to develop meaningful questions to address problems or issues.
+CRITICAL THINKING OUTCOMES HOW DOES THE COURSE ADDRESS THE OUTCOMES (Include required or recommended instructional resources, strategies, learning activities, assignments, etc., that must or could be used to address the goal/outcomes) Students will be able to > develop meaningful questions to address problems or issues.
 The process of solving subjective and sometimes abstract visual problems requires the student to develop his/her ability to establish a meaningful questioning system.
 The primary emphasis throughout the course is on the production of unique and creative visual solutions. gather, interpret, and evaluate relevant sources of information.
 The nature of subjective visual assignments, which lack a clear answer, and produce variable and sometimes complex conclusions, requires the student to continually analyze, interpret, and evaluate their thinking process. reach informed conclusions and solutions.
 Students apply assignment criteria, personal knowledge and judgment, interpretation, and consider the opinions of others in order to reach informed conclusions.
 Almost every visual assignment is followed by a class discussion of student solutions to the problems presented in a traditional group critique format. consider analytically the viewpoints of self and others.
 Group critiques of student work encourage the expression of diverse opinions, the sharing of viewpoints, the resolving of differing viewpoints, and an application of analysis and reason.
 The class lectures and discussions of the works of established photographers often invite controversy and the resolution of differing viewpoints.

 SOCIAL/GLOBAL AWARENESS OUTCOMES HOW DOES THE COURSE ADDRESS THE OUTCOMES (Include required or recommended instructional resources, strategies, learning activities, assignments, etc., that must or could be used to address the goal/outcomes) Students will begin to understand how their lives are shaped by the complex world in which they live.
+Students view and discuss historical photographs and contemporary photographs that document, articulate, comment on, and respond to complex global social issues such as conflict, poverty, and social injustice.
+Students come to understand both the content of the photographs and the power of persuasion exercised by the photographers.
 Students conduct research and give class presentations on photographers whose work they find inspirational.
 The writings and photographs of seminal artists such as Lewis Hine (documented child labor), Sebastiao Salgado (documented the global exploitation of humans), and Robert Capa (documented armed conflict) are presented in lecture format and discussed.
 By studying photographers who contributed to social change, students will come to understand that their actions, or lack of actions, both as artists and as citizens, can have social consequences.
 Students will understand that their actions have social, economic and environmental consequences.
 Many contemporary photographers address environmental issues, and students often choose this as a research and presentation topic.
 Frequent class lectures and discussions of the works of historic and contemporary photographers further enable the student to understand that their actions have environmental consequences.
 Students conduct research and give class presentations on selected topics, and frequent class lectures and discussions examine the work of photographers who specifically address environmental concerns such as: Ansel Adams, Robert & Shana Parke-Harrison, Virginia Beahan & Laura McPhee, and Paul Caponigro.